 If you nurture it well, your Monstera Deliciosa will grow quickly and thrive.
 Monstera Deliciosa likes ample sunlight and water.
 When it is a juvenile, it has small leaves that are not fenestrated.
 They are glossy green and shaped like hearts.

-If you recently got this plant and it is still small, don’t be alarmed if the leafes don’t look like Swiss-cheese yet.
-From seedling to fenestrated leaves it will usually take between 2-3 years before Monstera Deliciosa leaves become fully fenestrated and are split.
+If you recently got this plant and it is still small, don’t be alarmed if the leaves don’t look like Swiss cheese yet.
+From seedling to fenestrated leaves, it usually takes 2-3 years before Monstera Deliciosa leaves become fully fenestrated and split.

 However, in most cases, you will buy a young Monstera Deliciosa that already has a couple of leaves and will develop more and more fenestrations as it matures.

-When Monstera Deliciosa consistently receives good nutrition, its leaves can start splitting after several solid leaves.
+When Monstera Deliciosa consistently receives good nutrition, its leaves can split after several solid leaves.
 They may look lobed or parted from each side with multiple projections.
 I have found that they also darken in color the older the plant gets.

-A healthy Monstera Deliciosa has holes in almost all of its leaves by the time it turns four years old.
+A healthy Monstera Deliciosa has holes in almost all its leaves by turning four.
 It also develops many branches and beautiful vines that love to climb.
-When it is outdoor, a mature Monstera’s spadix can produce edible fruit in spring and summer.
+A mature Monstera’s spadix can produce edible fruit in spring and summer when it is outdoor.

 In a year, a Monstera Deliciosa plant ideally grows by 1.5 feet (0.45 meters).
 Its leaves are about 22 inches (55.8 centimeters) long and 20 inches (50.8 centimeters) broad.

 Monstera deliciosa is not splitting

 If a Monstera deliciosa is not splitting, it does not mature.
 The reason is that the environment is not ideal.
 The most common cause for a Monstera deliciosa not splitting is that it cannot attach to an object with a moss pole or trellis.